MendyK/MKWeatherUndergroundKit/README.md

 # MKWeatherUndergroundKit
-A simple Cocoa/Cocoa Touch library for retrieving weather information using the Weather Underground API
+A simple iOS and OS X library for retrieving weather information using the Weather Underground API

 ##Getting Started